Emerging-Disintegration/WallStreetBookie/README.md

 ## Status

-Active development — currently rebuilding the UI from the ground up with a new glassmorphism design.
+Active development — currently rebuilding the UI in React.
 The backend API bridge and core scanning logic are functional.
-See `STATUS.md` for a detailed development log.

 ## License